 - Intimidating you during the process

-Here are some of the best ways a truck accident lawyer can help handle insurance companies after a truck accident:
+Here are some of the best ways a commercial vehicle accident lawyer can help handle insurance companies after a truck accident:

-- Communicate with the insurance companies: Your lawyer will speak to all involved insurance companies, including yours and the at-fault party’s (or parties’) insurers.
-With your lawyer handling communications, you have time to focus on healing from your injuries.
+- Communicate with the insurance companies: Your lawyer will speak to all involved insurance companies, including yours and the at-fault party’s insurers.
+With your lawyer handling communications, you have time to focus on healing from any catastrophic injuries.
 You also won’t have to worry about saying or doing something that an insurer could use against you.

 - Gather evidence of fault and damages: A lawyer’s investigations can unearth strong evidence of the at-fault party’s liability and damages that they can present to the insurance company to prove the extent of your damages.